sqrew/tunes/book/src/game-audio/game-engine-integration.md

 ## Performance Across All Engines
 **Your choice of engine doesn't affect Tunes performance.** The audio runs on a dedicated thread with lock-free communication regardless of which engine you use.

-**That's it!** Tunes integrates with any Rust game engine in just a few lines.
-No complex setup, no audio thread management, no wrapper crates - just call `play_sample()` and go.
+Tunes integrates with any Rust game engine.
+No wrapper crates required.

-**Need synthesis or composition?** See the [Composition chapter](../concepts/composition.md) for dynamic music and procedural audio.
+For synthesis and composition, see the [Composition chapter](../concepts/composition.md).